ClownyOfChance/Clowny-Games/README.md

 # gn-math.github.io
 gn-math is the best unblocked games site to play at school.
+This was forked by clowny!!!
+110% CREDIT TO THE OG OWNERS!!!!!
+IT IS NOT MY GADDAM SITE
 ## features:
 - hundreds of links (in the discord)
 - games literally NOBODY has: